 By early 1945, it was clear that the Allies were going to win the war in the Pacific.
 However, the Japanese refused to surrender, and they continued to fight fiercely.

-In order to force them to surrender, the United States dropped two atomic bombs on Japan: one on Hiroshima and one on Nagasaki.
+In order to force them to surrender, the United States decided to use their newly developed atomic bombs on Japan.

 These cities were chosen as the targets because they were large industrial centres that produced a lot of the resources Japan used in the war.

-The first bomb was dropped on the city of Hiroshima on the morning of the sixth of August.
+The first bomb, code-named 'Little Boy', was dropped on the city of Hiroshima on the morning of the 6th of August.

 In the space of one day, over 70,000 people were killed and another 70,000 were injured.

-The second bomb was dropped on Nagasaki three days later.
+The second bomb, code-named 'Fat Man', was dropped on Nagasaki three days later.
 This bomb killed an estimated 40,000 people.

-Also, during this time, the Soviet Union declared war on Japan on the 8th of August 1945.
+Also, during this time, the Soviet Union declared war on Japan on the 8th of August 1945, following quickly by an invasion of Japanese-held territories in Manchuria and Korea.

 This placed significant pressure on Japan, as they now had to fight a war on two fronts.